PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ### If you have an account on Della, Perseus, Tiger or Tigressdata ...

 Della, Perseus, Tiger and Tigressdata all mount the `/tigress` filesystem.
-If you have an account on one or more of these clusters it is recommended that you store your aliases and shell functions in a file on `/tigress` and `source` this from each `.bashrc` file for each account.
+If you have an account on one or more of these clusters it is recommended that you store your aliases and shell functions in a file on `/tigress` and `source` this from each `~/.bashrc` file for each account.
 Here is the three-step procedure for this:

 ![shortcuts](https://tigress-web.princeton.edu/~jdh4/myshortcuts_diagram.png)
 <br/><br/>

 That is, make the file `/tigress/<YourNetID>/myshortcuts.sh` and put your aliases and functions there.
-Then add the following line to each of your `.bashrc` files:
+Then add the following line to each of your `~/.bashrc` files:

 ```bash
 # User specific aliases and functions